json-api/json-api/format/index.md

 The value of the `"links"` key is a JSON object (a "links object") that represents related resources, keyed by the name of each association.
+These associations share namespace with resource attributes: associations of a given resource **MUST** be named differently than attributes of that resource.

 The key `"self"` is reserved within the links object for the resource URL, as described below.